Eric Altamirano: Pro League coach

 Altamirano won two championships in the PBA.
 Before leading Purefoods to a PBA title in 1997, he was Chot Reyes' assistant coach at Purefoods in 1995 until 1996.
 After leading the Cowboys in the All-Filipino Conference, he moved to the Mobiline Phone Pals and gave them a championship, the 1998 PBA Centennial Cup.
-But after the 2000 PBA All-Filipino Cup, he was fired together with the whole coaching staff and replaced by Louie Alas.
+But after the 2000 PBA All-Filipino Cup, he was fired together with the whole coaching staff, and replaced by his former assistant Louie Alas.

 He returned to Purefoods and gave them a string of decent finishes.
 He left Purefoods, after being selected by Jong Uichico as the RP men's basketball team assistant coach.
 After 2 years of not coaching a PBA team, he coached the Coca-Cola Tigers during the 2005 PBA Fiesta Conference.
 Eventually, he was reassigned and appointed as the Project Director for the San Miguel All Stars.

 3x3 team coach

 Altamirano would oversee the Chooks-to-Go 3x3 teams which competed at the FIBA 3x3 Men's Pro Circuit for two years.
-He resigned from his post on November 2020 and was replaced by Aldin Ayo.
+He resigned from his post in November 2020 and was replaced by Aldin Ayo.